fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 Setting up all the required infrastructure to run a dedicated web service in AWS can be a daunting task.
 The Fleet team’s goal is to provide a solid base to build from.
 As most AWS environments have their own specific needs and requirements, this base is intended to be modified and tailored to your specific needs.

+## Troubleshooting

+1. AWS CLI gives the error "cannot find ECS cluster" when trying to run the migration task
+   1. double-check your AWS CLI default region and make sure it is the same region you deployed the ECS cluster in
+   2. the `--cluster <arg>` might be incorrect, verify the name of your ECS cluster that was created
+2. AWS ACM fails to validate and issue certificates
+   1. verify that the NS records created in the new hosted zone are propagated to your nameserver authority
+   2. this might require multiple terraform apply runs
+3. ECS fails to deploy Fleet container image (docker pull request limit exceeded/429 errors)
+   1. if the migration task has not run successfully before the Fleet backend attempts to start it will cause the container to repeatedly fail and this can exceed docker pull request rate limits
+   2. scale down the fleet backend to zero tasks and let the pull request limit reset, this can take from 15 minutes to an hour
+   3. attempt to run migrations and then scale the Fleet backend back up
+4. If Fleet is running, but you are getting a poor experience or feel like something is wrong
+   1. check application logs emitted to AWS Cloudwatch
+   2. check performance metrics (CPU & Memory utilization) in AWS Cloudwatch
+      1. RDS
+      2. Elasticache
+      3. ECS

+More troubleshooting tips can be found here https://fleetdm.com/docs/deploying/faq

 <meta name="category" value="deploy">
 <meta name="authorGitHubUsername" value="edwardsb">